TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Throughput24.24 rec/srecords/second

-Result: Nearly 7 minutes of execution time at ~1 GB peak memory.
+Result: Nearly 7 minutes execution time with ~800 MB peak memory.
 The throughput of 24 records/second is insufficient for enterprise scenarios.

 Baseline vs. Optimised Throughput: The difference is dramatic – jumping from 24 to 258 records per second.